 Celebrities helped launch pizza to stardom, too.
 Some of the most famous Italian celebrities of the 1950s ate pizza, like Frank Sinatra, Joe DiMaggio and Jimmy Durante.
 And when Dean Martin sang, “When the moon hits your eye like a big pizza pie, that’s amore,” it made pizza even more popular.
 “Amore” means love in Italian, and people did love Dean and their pizza.

-The Rise of the Deep Dish
+The History of Chicago-Style, Deep Dish Pizza

 The originator of Chicago Style Deep Dish Pizza is a topic that is heavily debated, so here is our story (and what we obviously think is the original).